rolandbernard/daro/README.md

 Abstract classes are extensively used in the interpreter.
 For example `daro.lang.ast.AstNode` and `daro.lang.values.DaroObject`, as well as `daro.lang.interpreter.AbstractScope` are abstract classes.
 While there are a lot more abstract classes, these are the most important.
+Yet, also the game makes use of abstract classes.
+They are mainly used to define a general, but not complete `daro.game.ui.fields` input field but also `daro.game.page.Page` and `daro.game.view.View` use abstract classes to define a general template for other pages/views.

 #### Generics

-Generics are sparsely used in out program.
+Generics are sparsely used in our program.
 The `daro.lang.ast.Visitor` interface is one example of a generic interface used in the program.
 An example for a generic method can be found in `daro.lang.interpreter.NativeScope.findClosestMatch()`.
+Generics are also used to define the saved type of the `daro.game.ui.fields.SelectField`.

 #### Collections